ninachristof/SDD-Chess-2/README.md

 ## Code standards

-We chose for everything in this program to be in snake_case as is standard with python.
+We chose for everything in this program to be in snake_case for simplicity of naming and usage.

 Our python files were formatted using autopep8 to keep consistent spacing and whitespace as well.